Corneal Abrasion

 Rearrangement of intracellular actin filaments plays a role in movement.
 Cell migration can be inhibited by blocking polymerization of actin, indicating that actin filaments actively participate in the mechanism of cell motion.
 Some authors believe that conjunctival and limbal epithelial cells may contribute to the regeneration of corneal epithelium.
 Marked proliferative responses in the conjunctiva after a central corneal epithelium abrasion have been described.

 Why the conjunctival epithelium should proliferate in response to a central corneal wound is unknown.
 One possibility is that the proliferation replenishes the number of goblet cells, which decreases by up to 50% after corneal wounding.
 However, proliferation occurs at high levels in the bulbar conjunctiva, which contains few if any goblet cells.
-The apparent decrease in cell number is more likely the result of mucin secretion rather than the actual loss of goblet cells.
+The apparent decrease in cell number more likely is the result of mucin secretion rather than the actual loss of goblet cells.

 Alternatively, conjunctival cells may migrate into the limbus or cornea to help replenish the wound area.
 No firm data suggest that conjunctival epithelium migrates onto the corneal surface in the presence of intact limbal epithelium.
 Lastly, healing of the corneal epithelial wound is not complete until the newly regenerated epithelium has firmly anchored itself to the underlying Bowman membrane.